-Attackers will often want to blend in with ordinary users and try to acquire user credentials such as from a phishing or spear phishing campaign, so having an understanding of users’ typical behavior is a useful baseline for investigating anomalous file access or log in events.
+Attackers will often want to blend in with ordinary users and try to acquire user credentials such as from a phishing or spear phishing campaign, so understanding users’ typical behavior is a useful baseline for investigating anomalous file access or log in events.
 Combining that with understanding what company data is of value to attackers and where it is located can lead to hypotheses such as “Is an attacker trying to steal data located at xyz?”.
 This in turn could prompt data collection that answers questions such as:

-“Which users have accessed location xyz for the first time in the last n days?”
+“Which users have accessed location XYZ for the first time in the last n days?”

-Advanced threat hunting techniques will try to automate as many tasks as possible using statistical analyses and machine learning.
+Advanced threat-hunting techniques will try to automate as many tasks as possible using statistical analyses and machine learning.
 Monitoring user behavior and comparing that behavior against itself to search for anomalies, for example, is far more effective than running individual queries, though both techniques are likely to be required in practice.
-Both are made easier if you have tools like SentinelOne that have a rich-set of native APIs enabling full integration across your security software stack.
+Both are made easier if you have tools like SentinelOne that have a rich set of native APIs enabling full integration across your security software stack.

 How Often Should You Threat Hunt?

-Ideally, organizations with the sufficient staff and budget should engage in continuous, real-time threat hunting in which the network and endpoints are proactively engaged to uncover attacks on the network as part of a sustained effort.
+Ideally, organizations with sufficient staff and budget should engage in continuous, real-time threat hunting in which the network and endpoints are proactively engaged to uncover attacks on the network as part of a sustained effort.